-The DRA has dramatically changed the Medicaid eligibility rules.
+The law has dramatically changed the Medicaid eligibility rules.
 Therefore, it is imperative that, if substantial gifts have been made, a Medicaid application must NOT be filed prematurely.
 Consult an experienced elder law attorney about any gifts and their effect on Medicaid eligibility.

-(4) Estate Recovery: Federal law requires that each state Medicaid agency seek to recover reimbursement from the estate of each deceased Medicaid recipient for nursing home or home and community based waiver services paid by Medicaid after the recipient was 55 years of age.
+(4) Estate Recovery.
+Federal law requires that Medicaid must seek to recover reimbursement from the estate of each deceased Medicaid recipient for nursing home services paid by Medicaid after the recipient was 55 years of age.
 This claim will be waived by Medicaid (a) if there is a surviving spouse; or (b) if there is a surviving dependent who is under the age of twenty-one (21) years or who is blind or disabled; or (c) as provided by federal law and regulation, if it is determined by Medicaid or by court order that there is undue hardship.
-Estate recovery against a residence may also be waived if the property value is less than \$75,000 and there is a surviving spouse, child or grandchild.

-A 2011 state court case also held that Medicaid has no claim against the Medicaid recipient's homestead property at death IF the residence value is less than \$75,000 equity AND s/he is survived by a spouse, child or grandchild who would take the residence as an inheritance.
+A 2011 state court case also held that Medicaid has no claim against the Medicaid recipient's homestead property at death IF the Medicaid recipient is survived by a spouse, child or grandchild who would take the residence as an inheritance.
 Estate of Darby v.
 Stinson, 68 So.3d 702 (Miss.
 App.
-2011) A December 2015 Attorney General's Opinion established that Medicaid cannot require an applicant to waive this homestead protection.
+2011), rehearing den.
+May 31, 2011, cert. den.
+Sept.
+1, 2011.
+A 2015 Attorney General's Opinion affirmed that Medicaid recipient at his/her death, and such property will descend to that person's surviving spouse, children or grandchildren.
+Mississippi AGO No. 2015-304 (Dec.
+23, 2015).